 RSC Architects Designs New Medical-Surgical Unit for Englewood Hospital

-Hackensack, New Jersey – Industry-wide efforts to deliver an improved hospital experience for patients and families combined with the pressure to safely minimize the length of a hospital stay has created a movement toward patient-centric healing environments.
-In addition, hospitals are under intense scrutiny for infection prevention and the efficacy of its staff.
+Hackensack, New Jersey – Industry-wide efforts to deliver an improved hospital experience for patients and families, combined with the pressure to safely minimize the length of a hospital stay, have created a movement toward patient-centric healing environments.
+In addition, hospitals are under intense scrutiny regarding infection prevention and the efficacy of their staff.

-RSC Architects has completed the design of a newly renovated medical-surgical unit serving cardiopulmonary patients at New Jersey’s Englewood Hospital and Medical Center.
-It’s the latest in a series of ongoing renovations, with mainly single occupancy rooms, to improve the patient experience, promote healing, and prevent the spread of infection.
-The renovations of this multi-phase project have resulted in upgraded patient rooms, new waiting areas, family and patient lounges and Care Team stations.
+RSC Architects has completed the design of a newly-renovated medical-surgical unit that serves cardiopulmonary patients at New Jersey’s Englewood Hospital and Medical Center.
+It is the latest in a series of on-going renovations, with mainly single-occupancy rooms, to improve the patient experience, promote healing, and prevent the spread of infection.
+The renovations of this multi-phase project have resulted in upgraded patient rooms, new waiting areas, family and patient lounges, and Care Team stations.

-RSC Architects first redesigned a 13,000-square foot nursing unit on the hospital’s third floor.
-This northwest wing saw 14 double-bed semi-private rooms and eight private patient rooms converted into 20 modern, private rooms each approximately 225 square feet.
-Phase one of the renovation, completed in late 2016, utilized the hospital’s own construction crew which not only allowed the hospital to have more control over the process but also brought the final construction cost in under budget.
+RSC Architects first redesigned a 13,000 s.f. nursing unit on the hospital’s third floor.
+This northwest wing project converted fourteen double-bed, semi-private rooms and eight private patient rooms into twenty modern, private rooms that are each approximately 225 s.f.
+Phase One of this renovation, which was completed in late 2016, utilized the hospital’s own construction crew, allowing the hospital to have more control over the process and also bringing the final construction cost in under budget.

-The rooms are designed to give patients and families greater flexibility and streamline staff accessibility to supplies.
-Each patient room has its own supply storage outside the door, reducing the distance nurses travel for supplies and allowing for restocking without disturbing the patient.
-This feature resulted in the two-prong benefit of a calm, healing environment for the patient and a more efficient and effective process for the nurses and staff.
+The rooms are designed to give patients and families greater flexibility and to streamline staff accessibility to supplies.
+Each patient room has its own supply storage outside the door, reducing the distance that nurses have to travel for supplies, and allowing them to restock without disturbing the patient.
+This feature offers a calm, healing environment for the patient and a more efficient and effective process for nurses and staff.

-An interesting, yet functional, design feature is the advanced, flexible Willow Glass which covers the television, clock and other wall accents to help with infection prevention and to give the room a more streamlined look and feel.
-New lighting throughout the hospital rooms provides energy-efficient LED illumination that can be controlled by the patient for a customized level of brightness.
+An interesting yet functional design feature includes the use of advanced, flexible Willow Glass, which covers the television, clock, and other wall accents to help with infection prevention and to give the room a more streamlined look and feel.
+New lighting throughout the hospital rooms also provides energy-efficient LED illumination that can be controlled by the patient for a customized level of brightness.

-“The mission of this multi-phase modernization project is to reduce the stark clinical feel of older patient rooms into a warm, hospitable environment,” says Pasquale Avallone, LEED AP, Healthcare Manager of RSC Architects.
-“We used a modular manufactured construction method on the headwalls and footwalls of the rooms so we could embed the necessary technology, like medical gas outlets.
-We made sure our design allows for flexibility to update systems with new innovations in the field.”
+“The mission of this multi-phase modernization project is to reduce the stark, clinical feel of older patient rooms and transform them into warm, hospitable environments,” says Pasquale Avallone, LEED AP, Healthcare Manager of RSC Architects.
+“We used a modular manufactured construction method on the headwalls and the footwalls of the rooms so we could embed the necessary technology, like medical gas outlets.
+We also made sure our design allows for flexibility to update the systems with new innovations in the field.”

-As part of phase one, RSC designed a waiting area leading into the third-floor patient care unit, three decentralized care team stations that allow for supervision throughout the unit, a patient lounge, and staff and patient support spaces that meet functional and licensing requirements.
-The challenges of this project included formulating a cohesive design that fit within the tight existing floor plan and dividing a long corridor without disrupting the operational flow.
+RSC also designed a waiting area as a part of Phase One that leads into the third-floor patient care unit, as well as three decentralized care team stations that allow for unit supervision, a patient lounge, and staff and patient support spaces that meet functional and licensing requirements.
+The challenges of this project included formulating a cohesive design that would fit within the tight existing floor plan, and dividing a long corridor without disrupting the operational flow.